makrai/notes/li19-speech-db-mental-survey.md

   * AphasiaBank is most frequently cited by researchers, followed by
   * WRAP and DAIC-WOZ.
 AphasiaBank is one of the pioneering database projects
 * the best three
-  * The three databases (the Orozco-Arroyave Database, the Cambridge Cookie-Theft Corpus and the DementiaBank) apply
+  * The three databases
+    (Orozco-Arroyave Database, Cambridge Cookie-Theft Corpus, and DementiaBank)
   * multiple methods in data recordings, including biological indexes and brain scanning, or they may cover a
   * wide range of mental diseases such as anxiety, dementia, depression and PTSD.
 One common feature of them is the
   * large scale of participants, which is an indispensable necessity for a reliable and scientific research study
-* as pioneering resources in neurocognitive areas that may well provide
+* as pioneering resources in neurocognitive areas
   * AphasiaBank and DementiaBank serve as pioneering resources in neurocognitive areas that may well provide references for future studies on mental disorder, especially the Cantonese AphasiaBank Database, which is